 If you have a particular picture that you really want to draw attention to, displaying it separately is the best way.
 This screen print by Joanna Ham from Nelly Duff Gallery (above) is given special treatment with a large-scale artist’s easel.
 Table-top and floor easels are the most portable way of display artworks.

 A simple and appealing idea for a rustic look, this cluster of vintage chopping boards in a neat symmetrical arrangement pops out against the deep-blue wall.
 The woods echo the various tones of the furnishings to unify the farmhouse-style scheme.

+7. Use tabletops for display – a rarely used dining table is the perfect spot, as is a console in a hallway or an occasional table in a living space.
 When putting together a tabletop display of greenery, concentrate on a clear size hierarchy of both plant and pot.
 This will prevent a muddle of green and achieve a natural look, ideal for a hallway, bright corner or conservatory.

+8. Create a display with pattern.
 Displays of classic blue and white china always stand the test of time.
 For a more informal, contemporary feel, mix a variety of pieces and patterns from different dinner services.
 A dark blue background will allow their silhouettes to shine.

 Jennifer is the Digital Editor at Homes & Gardens.
 Having worked in the interiors industry for a number of years, spanning many publications, she now hones her digital prowess on the 'best interiors website' in the world.
 Multi-skilled, Jennifer has worked in PR and marketing, and the occasional dabble in the social media, commercial and e-commerce space.